JupiterOne-Archives/docs-old/docs/integrations/slack/index.md

 via the JupiterOne web app.
 This will prompt the JupiterOne Slack app to be installed in your Workspace.

+Be sure to include specify the channel in the format `#channel`.
-You can alert to private channels if and only if you have invited the JupiterOne Slack app to the private channel as well.
+You can alert to private channels as well if you have invited the JupiterOne Slack app to the private channel as well.

 ## Data Model